viennacl/pyviennacl-dev/README.rst

 For information on how to get an OpenCL implementation, see this `howto <http://wiki.tiker.net/OpenCLHowTo>`_.

+If you have an OpenCL installation that you installed and is not managed by your system's package manager, then it is likely you will need to use the '--cl-lib-dir' configure option.

 If you do not wish to use OpenCL, then follow the *Installation from source* instructions below, and use the '--no-use-opencl' configure